-By sharing and making better use of existing tracks and stations, Crossrail trains will provide a service at Stratford, Forest Gate, Manor Park, Ilford, Seven Kings, Goodmayes, Chadwell Heath, Romford, Gidea Park, Harold Wood, Brentwood and Shenfield.
+By sharing and making better use of existing tracks and stations, Crossrail trains would provide a service at Stratford, Forest Gate, Manor Park, Ilford, Seven Kings, Goodmayes, Chadwell Heath, Romford, Gidea Park, Harold Wood, Brentwood and Shenfield.

-A tunnel entrance and exit will be required at Pudding Mill Lane to enable trains to enter and leave the tunnels into central London.
-This will require the re-positioning of the DLR Pudding Mill Lane station.
+A tunnel entrance and exit would be required at Pudding Mill Lane to enable trains to enter and leave the tunnels into central London.
+This would require the repositioning of the DLR Pudding Mill Lane station.

-A new control centre and depot will be built at Romford railway goods yard and the nearby gasworks, with access for the trains through a new rail underpass.
+A new control centre and depot at Romford railway goods yard and nearby gasworks are proposed with access for the trains through a new rail underpass.

-Trains will also be stabled using sidings at Gidea Park and Shenfield.
+Trains would be stabled using sidings at Gidea Park and Shenfield.

-An old freight loop between Chadwell Heath and Goodmayes will be reinstated, within the existing railway boundary.
-There will be major station improvements and improved access for mobility impaired persons at Ilford and Romford.
+An old freight loop between Chadwell Heath and Goodmayes would be reinstated, within the existing railway boundary.
+Major station improvements and improved access for mobility impaired persons are proposed at Ilford and Romford.

-Platform extensions will be constructed at Stratford, Forest Gate, Manor Park, Ilford, Seven Kings, Goodmayes, Chadwell Heath, Romford, Gidea Park, Harold Wood and Brentwood.
+Platform extensions are proposed at Stratford, Forest Gate, Manor Park, Ilford, Seven Kings, Goodmayes, Chadwell Heath, Romford, Gidea Park, Harold Wood and Brentwood.

-Platform extensions will not be provided at Maryland station and Crossrail services will not call there.
-Other services will continue.
+Platform extensions would not be possible at Maryland station and Crossrail services would not call there.
+Other services would continue.
 More details are available on the relevant Information Centre panel.

-Minor station improvements will take place at Forest Gate, Manor Park, Seven Kings, Goodmayes, Chadwell Heath, Gidea Park, Harold Wood, Brentwood and Shenfield.
+Minor station improvements are being considered at Forest Gate, Manor Park, Seven Kings, Goodmayes, Chadwell Heath, Gidea Park, Harold Wood, Brentwood and Shenfield.

-The Abbey Wood Corridor
+The Kent Corridor